-Over the past several years, both the U.S. and Canadian governments have instructed that all manufacturers of air conditioning equipment stop production of the refrigerant R-22 (Freon) or Hydrochlorofluorocarbons (HCFCs).
+Over the past several years, both the U.S. and Canadian governments have instructed that all makers of air conditioning equipment halt production of the refrigerant R-22 (Freon) or Hydrochlorofluorocarbons (HCFCs).
 These refrigerants have been standardly used in air conditioners and heat pumps for a long time.
-The R-22 and HCFC mandates are suppose to have the HVAC industry turn to a more environmentally friendly refrigerant with a technical code R410A.
+These mandates are suppose to have the HVAC industry turn to a more green friendly refrigerant with a technical label R410A.
 R410A has been proven to be safer for the environment.

-It depends on a number of things.
-The most important thing to do is understand what types of HVAC equipment the heating and air conditioning industry has to offer and seek solutions to address your personal comfort, efficiency and lifestyle needs.
+The answer to this question hinges on a number of things.
+The most important thing to do is learn what types of HVAC equipment the heating and air conditioning industry can offer and seek solutions to meet your personal comfort, efficiency and lifestyle needs.
 Take time to understand the benefits and difference between a dry charge unit and new air conditioning products with R-410A refrigerant.

-Current R-410A systems offer benefits to Shreveport homeowners that Dry Charge units do not.
+Current R-410A systems have many benefits to Shreveport homeowners that Dry Charge units do not.
 Some of the benefits include:

 - State-of-the-art technology to lessen humidity